Kane's goal sparks Sabres' 6-3 win over Coyotes

 BUFFALO, N.Y.
+(AP) -- Rather than lament blowing yet another third-period lead, Ryan O'Reilly and the Buffalo Sabres finally did something about it.

-(AP) -- Evander Kane scored the go-ahead goal with 5:36 remaining, and the Buffalo Sabres were finally able to preserve a third-period lead in a 6-3 win over the Arizona Coyotes on Thursday night.
+O'Reilly's no-look backhand pass set up Evander Kane for the go-ahead goal with 5:36 remaining, and Marcus Foligno and Sam Reinhart scored empty-netters in the final two minutes to secure a 6-3 win over the Arizona Coyotes on Thursday night.

+''We weren't affected by it,'' said O'Reilly, referring to Alex Goligoski's goal that tied the game 3 with 11:20 remaining. ''We all knew that we needed to start generating more offense and getting the puck in.
+Once we did that, we got some breaks and took control.''

-Ryan O'Reilly had a goal and two assists, including a no-look backhand pass to set up Kane's goal.
-Marcus Foligno scored twice, including an empty-netter, and Jack Eichel had a goal and two assists in helping Buffalo snap an 0-3-1 skid.
+O'Reilly and Jack Eichel had a goal and assist each, and Robin Lehner made 19 saves in helping Buffalo snap an 0-3-1 skid.

-Robin Lehner finished with 19 saves in a game the Sabres outshot Arizona 31-10 through two periods and 41-22 overall.
-Sam Reinhart capped the scoring with an empty-netter in the final seconds.

-Newly acquired forward Teemu Pulkkinen, Tobias Rieder and Alex Goligoski scored for the Coyotes, who lost for the fourth time in five games, and fourth straight on the road.
+Newly acquired forward Teemu Pulkkinen and Tobias Rieder also scored for the Coyotes, who lost for the fourth time in five games, and fourth straight on the road.
 Radim Vrbata had a career-best 10-game point streak end, and Mike Smith stopped 35 shots.

-The Sabres were in jeopardy of blowing their third consecutive third period lead before Kane scored his team-leading 23rd of the season.
+The Sabres didn't make it look easy in a game they controlled in every statistical category but the scoreboard through 50 minutes.

+It was a game in which Buffalo outshot the Coyotes 31-10 through two periods and 41-22 overall.
+And it was nearly reminiscent of the Sabres' previous two losses, both featuring third-period collapses.

 O'Reilly started the play by bursting over the Coyotes' blue line and driving to the left circle.
 Faking a shot, he made a behind-the-back pass to Kane, who one-timed the shot from the slot.